 “The red button behind you is unfortunately not for drink service,” announces the champagne blonde with a Pomeranian stuffed in her backpack.
 We’ve just snuggled into a sled attached to snowcat and are making our way up to the Viking Yurt in Park City.
-Though we’re barrelling along at a fairly substantial clip at a seemingly precarious angle, there is no need hit the alarm – though naturally, we would very much appreciate drink service.
+Though we’re barrelling along at a fairly substantial clip at a seemingly precarious angle, there is no need to hit the alarm – though naturally, we would very much appreciate drink service.

-You won’t find yurts at every ski resort, but in Park City, Utah there seem to be an abundance of them.
+You won’t find yurts at every ski resort, but in Park City, Utah, there seem to be an abundance of them.
 The Viking Yurt sits 1800 m (6,000 ft) up Park City Mountain, the largest ski resort in the United States.
-We’ve just spent a fantastic day exploring the ski terrain and after a quick change, it’s back to the mountain to party like medieval times.
+We’ve just spent a fantastic day exploring the ski terrain and after a quick change, it’s back to the mountain to party like Medieval Times.

-Truth: arriving at the yurt feels like we’ve been transported back to another era.
+Truth: arriving at the Viking Yurt feels like we’ve been transported back to another era.
 It’s pure magic with twinkling lights festooning the yurt exterior and a million stars peeping through the velvet night sky.
 Inside is just as charming with a wood burning fireplace and long tables filled with hungry skiers.
 The Nordic regions know how to make the most of winter, and this four-hour European dining experience is majorly memorable.

 There’s salad, a sorbet palate cleanser and our main is braised short rib, cooked for seven hours before being set atop a bed of Jarlsburg mashed potatoes.
 It’s followed by a cheese course (I tried that fragrant Gjetost and didn’t hate it!) and dessert (still swooning over their cardamon ice cream).